 The Honors Capstone: Frequently Asked Questions

-It is academically dishonest to recycle, with minor additions or changes, a paper already completed and submitted for a grade or honors contract.
+It is academically dishonest to recycle, with minor additions or changes, a paper already completed and submitted for a grade or honors contract points.
 A student who proposes to add a different introduction or a longer conclusion, more examples, or illustrations to an existing paper is certainly not proposing anything that can be considered the capstone of an honors education; such work is therefore unacceptable.
-However, a thesis or capstone project that builds upon and extends a student’s past work in new and deeper ways is indeed a capstone to an undergraduate education.
+However, a capstone project that builds upon and extends a student’s past work in new and deeper ways is indeed a capstone to an undergraduate education.
 Students often develop capstone ideas from successful honors contracts, which students can productively use to complete some preliminary research in their areas of interest.
 Contracts can thus serve as a means of testing out ideas that students might want to pursue in more depth their capstone projects.
-Similarly, a required non-honors capstone course in the major often allows a student to complete a chapter, portion, or starting point for an honors thesis/capstone project.
+Similarly, a required non-honors capstone course in the major often allows a student to complete a chapter, portion, or starting point for an honors capstone.

 As students work on their capstone projects, they will almost certainly find that the project changes and develops in unexpected ways; such changes are part of the research process and should cause no concern as long as the project continues to grow and progress.
 Often as students complete their research, they work with their faculty mentors and committee members to narrow or refocus the project as necessary.
 Similarly, if students discover that essential materials or equipment are unavailable, they should work with their mentors and committee members to modify the project appropriately.
-It is always acceptable for students to shift the focus of the project if they do so with the help of their mentors and with the agreement of all members of the thesis/capstone project committee.
+It is always acceptable for students to shift the focus of the project if they do so with the help of their mentors and with the agreement of all members of the honors capstone committee.
 If students and committee members cannot come to an agreement about how to modify a project, the Honors Program Director can help the group to find a solution.
-If the project changes in fundamental ways, students may need to submit and secure approval for a new thesis/capstone proposal, at the discretion of the faculty mentor.
+If the project changes in fundamental ways, students may need to submit and secure approval for a new honors capstone proposal, at the discretion of the faculty mentor.
 No major project changes may be made after the second week of the student’s final term.
 Please note that any major change to the project must earn approval of the entire committee, as well as the Honors Program Director.

-Download the full Honors Thesis/Capstone Handbook Here
+Download the full Honors Capstone Handbook here.